Created by Raymond Chandler

 Bestseller Ide, creator of brilliant and streetwise young LA gumshoe Isaiah “I.Q.”
 Quintabe, puts on his grown-up shoes, and reboots Marlowe for the 22nd century and a generation that’s apparently never heard of him.
-A decent read, but Marlowe is almost unrecognizable in this re-imagining.
+A decent read, but Marlowe is almost unrecognizable in this dumpster fire of re-imagining.

 Most of Chandler’s short stories featured earlier prototypes for Marlowe, who went by such monickers as Mallory, Ted Carmady, or John Dalmas , when they had any name at all.
 When they were later collected in volumes and reprinted, the names were mostly changed to Marlowe, however.
 So, here’s what are generally available as Marlowe short stories these days, although only the last, “Marlowe Takes on the Syndicate” (aka “Wrong Pidgeon” or “The Pencil”), was actually written as a Marlowe story..

 - “Blackmailers Don’t Shoot” (December 1933, Black Mask; Mallory)

 - “Smart-Aleck Kill” (July 1934, Black Mask; Mallory)

 - “Finger Man” (October 1934, Black Mask; Carmady)